mvolkmann/blog/src/htmx.md

 ## History and Future

-HTMX was created by {% aTargetBlank "https://bigsky.software/cv/", "Carson Gross" %}.
+Htmx was created by {% aTargetBlank "https://bigsky.software/cv/", "Carson Gross" %}.
 He is a principal software engineer at
 {% aTargetBlank "https://bigsky.software/", "Big Sky Software" %}
 and a part-time Computer Science instructor at Montana State University.